How to Prequalify for a Home Loan as a First-Time Buyer

 Verify your home buying eligibility.
 Start here

 • Improve your credit score.
-You can raise your credit score quickly by using less credit, paying bills on time each month, and correcting any errors on your credit report
+You can raise your credit score by using less credit, paying bills on time each month, and correcting any errors on your credit report

 • Increase your income.
 A higher monthly gross income will also improve your DTI ratio, which may result in qualifying for larger loan amounts